Wao-course/Ex_16/README.md

 The image you are to use is _nginxdemos/hello_ at docker hub.
 Url: https://hub.docker.com/r/nginxdemos/hello/

 To do this from the CLI you need to use
-> kubectl create deployment ...
+> kubectl create deployment hello-world --image=nginxdemos/hello --port=80

 the detailed options are not shown, but for you to figure out.
 Do note that its a _Deployment_, which is created!
 Things you need to determine and thus how to